3 AWS Testing Tools for Testing your Amazon Infrastructure

 Amazon security and testing providers aim to deliver an extensive knowledge base and best practices to ensure a secure cloud.
 By continuously assessing and updating their rules and guidelines and creating new AWS tools for testing, Amazon simplifies the adoption of security measures in the cloud.
 Amazon delivers its top-notch security expertise in the form of a service that is easy to employ and use.

 - Ensure security compliance

 The costs of non-compliance, especially when it comes to security, can be devastatingly high.
 Amazon Inspector provides transparency and visibility to the security testing and gives easy access to auditors.
-AWS guarantees a successful audit by creating transparent processes and thorough documentation that shows compliance with standards.
+AWS guarantees a successful audit by creating transparent processes and thorough documentation that show compliance with standards.
 Furthermore, you can define and enforce your security standards that are crucial for your organization and industry.

 AWS Device Farm — Automated testing tool

 Device Farm is another automated AWS testing tool that allows mass testing across various devices.
-Instead of creating a complex testing infrastructure with multiple browsers and devices, your company can use these AWS services for testers and set up automated test cases.
-The service helps you execute your tests concurrently on numerous devices and browsers and immediately receive test results and logs to identify issues.
+Instead of creating a complex testing infrastructure with multiple browsers and devices, your company can use these AWS consulting services for testers and set up automated test cases.
+The test automation service helps you execute your tests concurrently on numerous devices and browsers and immediately receive test results and logs to identify issues.